Oscar G. Lopez

 Oscar Garcia-Lopez (born in 1973) is a Cuban couture fashion designer living in South Florida (as at when this article was written).
 Since he immigrated to the U.S. in 2004, he has constantly been working on growing his clientele and expanding his brand.
 His career took off in 2013 when he competed and was the winner of Project Runway: Under The Gunn Season 1.

 In July 2019, Oscar designed multiple garments for Lara Trump, the wife of Eric Trump.

 Early life

 Oscar Garcia-Lopez was born in Havana, Cuba, in 1973 and discovered his love for design at the early age of eight.
-He loves everything related to the arts, singing, singing, dancing, and even practicing ballet.

 At the age of twelve, he created his first dress with his mother's curtains due to the scarce resources found on the island.
 He created not only garments but also the tools needed to make them.
 He recalls "sharpening [his] needles with nail files and candle wax… only able to replace them when family members or friends would visit not only from the United States but from the European community as well."

 After leaving Cuba in 2000, Oscar spent four years in Mexico pursuing a musical career.
 In 2004 he made his way to Coral Gables, Florida where he began building his brand and his clientele.